Image: Shutterstock

 Is Dragon Fruit Good For Gestational Diabetes?

-According to Defeat Diabetes Foundation, the seeds of dragon fruit could help in regulating the blood glucose levels and hence might have the potential to prevent and help manage type 2 diabetes (1).
+According to the Defeat Diabetes Foundation, the seeds of dragon fruit could help in regulating the blood glucose levels and hence might have the potential to prevent and/or manage type 2 diabetes (1).

-But there is no scientific evidence supporting this theory.
-So we cannot definitively say that dragon fruit is good or harmful for gestational diabetesiXA condition marked by high blood sugar during pregnancy .
-If you are doubtful, talk to your doctor to know whether or not you can have this fruit.
+However, there is no scientific evidence supporting this theory.
+So we cannot definitively say that dragon fruit is good or harmful for gestational diabetesiA condition marked by high blood sugar during pregnancy .
+If you are doubtful, talk to your doctor to know if dragon fruit can benefit maternal health.

 If you get the go-ahead, you can include moderate amounts of this fruit in your diet, in different ways.